Long-term concentration of measure and cut-off: Bernoulli--Laplace diffusion model

-\adb{If~$n$ is not divisible by~$4$, the argument remains almost the same.
+If~$n$ is not divisible by~$4$, the argument remains almost the same.
 Define $k := \lfloor n/4 \rfloor$, and set $Y(r) := X(r_n(0)+r) - 2k$, as above.
-The transition rates for~$Y$ are not quite as in~\Ref{Y-trans}, but they are very close, resulting only in an extra contribution of order~$O(k^{-1})$ to the bounds in~\Ref{ADB-ratio-bnds}, and hence to the variance bound in~\Ref{quad-variation}.
-Since this correction is of smaller order than $\e_k^2$, the bound~\Ref{ADB-DS-upper} remains unchanged, but for a different constant replacing~$K(\g)$.}
+The transition rates for~$Y$ are not quite as in~\Ref{Y-trans}, but they are very close, resulting only in an extra contribution of order~$O(k^{-1})$ to the bounds in~\Ref{ADB-ratio-bnds}.
+This correction is of smaller order than $\e_k^2$, and can be absorbed into the bound~\Ref{ADB-Y-to-Y-tilde} provided $k$ is sufficiently large.
+The rest of the proof is unchanged. \end{proof}

-Diaconis \& Shahshahani~(1987), and other authors, actually consider a more general version, with boxes of unequal sizes.
+Diaconis and Shahshahani~\cite{ds87}, and other authors, actually consider a more general version, with boxes of unequal sizes.
 The first box initially contains~$n'$ red balls, and the second $2n-n'$ black balls.
 The mixing process runs as before.
 Our approach can be used for this model as well.
 The jump probabilities for the process counting the number~$X$ of red balls in the first box are again quadratic in the current state~$j$ of the process.
 When evaluated close to the equilibrium mean $n'p$, where $p := n'/2n$, these probabilities are close to the linear jump probabilities near equilibrium of another process~$\tY$ consisting of~\grbc{$\ell$} balls, coloured red or black, with the following dynamics.
 At each time step, a ball is chosen.
 It is left with unchanged colour with probability $1-\th$; otherwise, it is re-coloured red with probability~$q$ and black with probability $1-q$, independently of everything else (so that its colour may in fact still be unchanged).
 Then $\tY(r)$ denotes the number of red balls at time~$r$.
 The values of $\ell,\th$ and~$q$ to best match the original process are found to be

-note that, for $n'=n$, as previously, we have $p=1/2 = q$, $\th = 1$ and $s = \lfloor n/2 \rfloor$, corresponding to the approximation made before.
+note that, for $n'=n$, as previously, we have $p=1/2 = q$, $\th = 1$ and $\ell = \lfloor n/2 \rfloor$, corresponding to the approximation made before.
 With these modifications, an analogous argument can be carried out, to establish cut-off.